-The Linux Clusters Institute (LCI) is currently seeking applications from institutions interested in hosting an on-site LCI Introductory, Intermediate and Advanced Workshops in April/May 2023 and July/August 2023 and October 2023 respectively.
+The Linux Clusters Institute (LCI) is currently seeking applications from institutions interested in hosting an on-site LCI Introductory, Intermediate and Advanced Workshops in February 2024, May 2024 and August 2024 respectively.
 These workshops provide education and technical training for the deployment and use of computing clusters to the high performance computing community worldwide.

 The deadlines to submit your host site letter of interest form can be found below:

 - Intermediate Workshop is January 15, 2023